Self-employment

-Self-employment and small business ownership is becoming an increasingly popular route to work for people with disabilities who want to use their skills and talents to create employment.
-It can offer you the chance to create a job and a way of working that fits with your individual health needs and personal preferences.
-The Foundation for People with Learning Disabilities also suggest that such options may make self-employment particularly beneficial to people with more complex needs.
+Self-employment and entrepreneurship is becoming an increasingly popular route to work for people with disabilities.
+It can offer disabled people the chance to create a job and a way of working that fits with their individual health needs and personal preferences.

 Link to case study of Robin - same pageSelf-employment can offer the chance to